MicrosoftDocs/IntuneDocs.cs-cz/intune/protect/create-compliance-policy.md

 ---
-title: Vytvoření zásad dodržování předpisů pro zařízení v Microsoft Intune – Azure | Microsoft Docs
+title: Create device compliance policies in Microsoft Intune - Azure | Microsoft Docs
-description: Vytvoření zásad dodržování předpisů pro zařízení, Přehled stavů a úrovní závažnosti, použití stavu V období odkladu, práce s podmíněným přístupem, zpracování zařízení bez přiřazené zásady a rozdíly v dodržování předpisů na portálu Azure Portal a Classic v nástroji Microsoft Intune
+description: Create device compliance policies, overview of status and severity levels, using the InGracePeriod status, working with Conditional Access, handling devices without an assigned policy, and the differences in compliance in the Azure portal and classic portal in Microsoft Intune
 keywords: ''
 author: brenduns
 ms.author: brenduns
 manager: dougeby
-ms.date: 10/21/2019
+ms.date: 11/18/2019
 ms.topic: conceptual
 ms.service: microsoft-intune
 ms.subservice: protect